Eleein/gist-test/README.md

 **gist api** suite tests the api for:

-1. Listing gist for an unknown user.
+1. Listing gist for an anonymous user.
 2. Listing gist for an authenticated user.
 3. Creating gist via POST request

+___

+This project was created with 💚 by Dania Duany.